magentabusiness/magentabusiness.github.io/_includes/docs/reference/gateway-mqtt-api.md

 where **Device A** is your device name.

-Once received, ThingsBoard will no longer publish updates for this particular device to this Gateway.
+Once received, IoT Hub will no longer publish updates for this particular device to this Gateway.

 ## Attributes API

-ThingsBoard attributes API allows devices to
+IoT Hub attributes API allows devices to

 * Upload [client-side](/docs/{{docsPrefix}}user-guide/attributes/#attribute-types) device attributes to the server.
 * Request [client-side](/docs/{{docsPrefix}}user-guide/attributes/#attribute-types) and [shared](/docs/{{docsPrefix}}user-guide/attributes/#attribute-types) device attributes from the server.